Last weekend the Hubster and I grabbed some popcorn and settled in to watch Arrival.

 Whilst this isn’t about the movie… it’s a question of time and being a mother and what you would do if you knew how things would play out and having the knowledge of the choices would you make.
 To say it moved me is an understatement.
 Wide awake I desperately wanted answers to questions I hadn’t even thought through properly.

-Choice is a massive thing and whilst I myself just struggle ordering off a menu.
+The choice is a massive thing and whilst I myself just struggle to order off a menu.
 I cannot judge anyone or worry about them because at the end of the day being an adult is exhausting.

 We choose to wake up and embrace the world in a certain way, whether it is actively being miserable, choosing to accept that bad luck is what we have or seeing the good in the world.
 We have the choice to change things we do not like.
 Should you do that radically you might be suffering with bipolar so maybe doing a reassessment before being a bull in a china shop and making life changing decisions is a good idea.